K-PaaS/application-platform-guide-eng/install/service/pipeline.md

 > - Public : Y
 > - Using Dashboard : Y
 > - OnDemand : N
-> - Tagd : paasta / tag6, free / tag2
+> - Tag : paasta / tag6, free / tag2
 > - Outline : A pipeline designed for development
 > - Description :
 > A pipeline designed for development